screepers/steamless-client/README.md

 ### Overview

-The Screepers Steamless Client is a web proxy enabling you to run Screeps in your browser.
-It's made for players who've bought [Screeps: World](https://store.steampowered.com/app/464350/Screeps/) via Steam.
-The official Screeps client, built on an older NW.js version, doesn't support many macOS devices.
-This client uses the Screeps files installed with Steam, allowing you to play on official and private servers across macOS, Linux, and Windows.
+The Screepers Steamless Client is a web proxy that allows you to run [Screeps: World](https://store.steampowered.com/app/464350/Screeps/), a game purchased via Steam, directly in your browser.
+It overcomes compatibility issues with the official Screeps client on many macOS devices.
+This client uses the Screeps files installed with Steam and enables gameplay on official and private servers across macOS, Linux, and Windows using the browser of your choice.

-This client leverages the Screeps files installed via Steam to operate.
-It reads and interprets these files, translating them into a format that can be run in your web browser.
-This allows you to play on both official and private servers across various operating systems, including macOS, Linux, and Windows.

 ### Installation & Usage